khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 * If you're unsure which term to use, look for existing terminology in the product.
 * Never create a new term when an existing one is available to you.
 * Be extremely cautious when using [jargon](https://examples.yourdictionary.com/examples-of-jargon.html) and [colloquialisms](https://www.quickanddirtytips.com/education/grammar/writing-with-slang).
-They can confuse new users and cause problems with internationalizaion.
+They can confuse new users and cause problems with internationalization.
 * Consider [screen readers](https://accessibility.blog.gov.uk/2017/02/08/advice-for-creating-content-that-works-well-with-screen-readers/) and their ability to interpret non-standard terminology.

 Following are common terms you will find throughout GitLab.